emiliomunozai/trading-platform-test/README.md

 ### Part 2 — Implementation Prototype (90 min)
 Implement a simplified prototype (Docker Compose with 2 services):

 - **Redis** — cache for pre-computed features or agent outputs.
+(Find them in the data folder)
 - **Trading API** — FastAPI service that:
   - `POST /decide` returns a trading decision in <500ms.
-  - Uses cached/pre-computed values (simulate LLM outputs).
+  - Uses cached/pre-computed values (simulate LLM outputs or use the ones in the data folder).
   - Includes latency, model version, cache hit/miss, fallback info.

 **Infrastructure Requirements**